OpenToAllCTF/Tips/README.md

   * `set follow-exec-mode <same|new>` - Tell gdb to either trace the original target or 'move' to the new process on `exec*`.

 ### Redressing a Stripped Libc
 * Often times when we do pwnables, we are given the pwnable along with a stripped version of the libc that the pwnable is using on the remote server.
-If we want an easier time debugging with the provided libc preloaded, here are some steps we can take to add symbols back to the stripped libc. (dependencies: [eu-unstrip](https://helpmanual.io/help/eu-unstrip/)
+If we want an easier time debugging with the provided libc preloaded, here are some steps we can take to add symbols back to the stripped libc. (dependencies: [eu-unstrip](https://helpmanual.io/help/eu-unstrip/))
-  1. run `strings <libc-name> | grep glibc` to determine the libc version
+  1. run `strings <stripped-libc> | grep glibc` to determine the libc version
-  1. download the associated debug symbol file (eg. [https://launchpad.net/ubuntu/xenial/amd64/libc6-dbg/2.23-0ubuntu5])
+  1. download the associated debug symbol file (eg.[https://launchpad.net/ubuntu/xenial/amd64/libc6-dbg/2.23-0ubuntu5](https://launchpad.net/ubuntu/xenial/amd64/libc6-dbg/2.23-0ubuntu5))
   1. merge stripped libc file with debug symbol  file using `eu-unstrip` like so: `eu-unstrip <stripped-libc> <symbol-file>`
   1. now `<symbol-file>` will be your newly redressed libc w/symbols!